Rules

 # System prompt

-the system prompt consists of two messages:
+the system prompt (published at lightward.com/llms.txt) consists of...

-2. an auto-compiled xml tree of files
+2. an auto-compiled xml tree of files, approximately resembling the following

 ```xml